Recommended ways of saving taxes under Sec 80c

->

-> Saving tax beyond Section 80C
+Other Tax Saving options beyond Sec 80C

->

-> Apart from the deductions available under Section 80C, there are various other Section 80 deductions that can also be claimed to save on income tax.
-These deductions include health insurance premiums, tax benefits on home loans,
+Apart from the deductions available under Section 80C, there are various other Section 80 deductions that can also be claimed to save on income tax.
+These deductions include health insurance premiums, tax benefits on home loans

->

-> How to plan your tax-saving investments for the year
+How to plan your tax-saving investments for the year

 The best time to start planning your tax-saving investments is at the beginning of the financial year.
 Most taxpayers procrastinate till the last quarter of the year, and end up taking hurried decisions.
 Instead, if you plan at the start of the year, you can make investments that can also help you fulfill your long-term goals.
 Tax-saving investments should be used to build wealth as well, not only to just save tax.